debmalya/DesignPattern/README.md

 # DesignPattern
 * Design Pattern , from the book 'Head-First-Design-Pattern'.
-* From the course "From the course: Programming Foundations: Design Patterns"
+* From the course "From the course: Programming Foundations: Design Patterns", provided by LinkedIn Learning.